islamso/fraud-detection-api/README.md

 This project aims to detect fraudulent credit card transactions using machine learning techniques.
 The goal is to reduce financial losses for institutions while maintaining a smooth and secure customer experience.
 It includes data preprocessing, feature engineering, model training, evaluation, and deployment as an API.

-The model focuses on optimizing the F1-score, ensuring a balance between:
+The project focuses on optimizing the F1-score, ensuring a balance between:

 Detecting fraud cases (high recall)
 Minimizing false positives (good precision)